Posted at: 12:29 PM on 26 September 2011 by Muhimbi

 A range of rules must be observed when generating PDF/A files in order to meet the goals named above.
 For example, when generating PDF/A, it is important to embed all fonts and clearly specify all colors.
 Forms, comments, and notes are only permitted to a limited extent.
 Compression is allowed as a general rule, but LZW and JPEG2000 are excluded.
 Transparent objects and layers (Optional Content Groups) are not permitted.
 PDF/A uses rules for metadata that are based on XMP (Extensible Metadata Platform).
 Finally, a PDF/A file must identify itself as such.

-Please note that you need the PDF Converter Professional add-on license in addition to a valid PDF Converter for SharePoint or PDF Converter Services License in order to use this functionality.
+Please note that you need the OCR and PDF/A Archiving for SharePoint add-on license in addition to a valid PDF Converter for SharePoint or PDF Converter Services License in order to use this functionality.

 As is generally the case with these kinds of standards, there are as many PDF/A validators as there are interpretations of the specification.
 The validator we use internally for testing purposes is the one that comes with Adobe Acrobat Pro X. I am sure there are stricter validators, but if Acrobat Pro says a document validates fine then I am sure there is a pretty good chance it can be opened 50 years from now.

-In the screenshot below you can see the validation results of a PowerPoint file that was converted to PDF by the Muhimbi PDF Converter and subsequently post processed for output as PDF/A. As you can see it validates perfectly well.
+In the screenshot below you can see the validation results of a PowerPoint file that was converted to PDF by the Muhimbi PDF Converter and subsequently post processed for output as PDF/A1b.
+As you can see it validates perfectly well.
+The same is true for conversion to PDF/A2b.

 As you can see in the screenshot below, the same document saved by PowerPoint itself in PDF/A format does not validate successfully.